connet-dev/connet/README.md

 ### Allow CIDR and Deny CIDR

-You can restrict the set of direct and server connections from IPs using `*-allow-cidr` and `*-deny-cidr` options.
+You can restrict the set of client-to-client and server connections from specific IPs using different `allow-cidr` and `deny-cidr` options.
 Both of these accept a list of strings in CIDR format, as defined by [RFC 4632](https://www.rfc-editor.org/rfc/rfc4632.html) and
 [RFC 4291](https://www.rfc-editor.org/rfc/rfc4291.html), for example (to restrict the set of clients that connect to the server):
 ```toml
 [server]